 5) Contain all playing cards, die and game markers that are needed for that specific game in a ziploc bag that is then tucked into the left-hand side pocket.

 Store your games in an open basket or bin so you can see the title labels easily, and separate your bins according to learning outcome.
-I have bins labelled as “1: Rhythm”, “2: Note Reading”, and “3: Ear Training and Listening” to name a few.
+I have bins labelled as “1: Rhythm”, “2: Note Reading”, and “3: Ear Training” to name a few.
 Larger game items (chalk, balls, percussion instruments etc.) go in a bin with a lid… learned that lesson the hard way 😉

 With this system you can find the exact game that works to reinforce your lesson focus, have everything you need to play immediately at your fingertips (including instructions if needed), and know exactly where to find each game folder.